All the world is nuts about

 1/2 cup (120 ml) water

-- Preheat the oven to 450 degrees (Gas Mark 8) and have ready a large baking sheet lined with parchment or aluminum foil, shiny side down.
+- Preheat the oven to 425 degrees (Gas Mark 7) and have ready a large baking sheet lined with parchment or aluminum foi.

 - Scrub the sweet potatoes, place them on the baking sheet, and bake them for 1 hour or until they are soft when gently squeezed.

-- To prepare the stew, combine the onions, water, garlic, and olive oil in a 12-quart (12 liter) stockpot.
+- To prepare the stew, combine the onions, water, garlic, and olive oil in an 8- to 10-quart (8 to 10 liter) stockpot.
 Cook and stir over high heat for about 5 minutes, or until the onions are softened and transparent.

-- Add the cabbage, carrots, parsnip, water, wine, raisins, salt, and pepper and cover the stockpot.
-Bring it to a boil over high heat, lower the heat to medium, and simmer 15 to 20 minutes, stirring occasionally.
+- Add the cabbage, carrots, broccoli, parsnip, water, wine, raisins, cinnamon, salt, and pepper and cover the stockpot.
+Bring it to a boil over high heat, lower the heat to medium, and simmer 10 to 15 minutes, stirring occasionally.

-- When the vegetables are soft and cooked down, combine the arrowroot and water in a cup or small bowl and stir it into a thin paste.
+- When the vegetables are soft and cooked down, combine the arrowroot and water in a cup or small bowl and stir to form a thin paste.
 Add the paste to the gently simmering vegetable stew, stirring continuously for about 1 minute, or until it is lightly thickened.
-Simmer for another minute to temper the arrowroot.
+Simmer for another minute to temper the arrowroot and stir in the lemon juice.

 Dipped in seasoned hazelnuts and oven roasted, this eggplant creation makes friends quickly as a side dish that enhances any meal.
 Lovers of this vegetable adore it almost any way it is served but will find this simply prepared creation especially satisfying because the flavors are not obscured with heavy seasonings.